Table of Contents

 Then, using a damp cloth, apply this concoction directly onto the dog pee stain on the mattress and allow the area to dry.

-Like the previous method, you should repeat the process multiple times until you get desirable results.
+Like the previous method, you should repeat the process multiple times to get desirable results.

 5. Add Lemon Juice and Water